 The information sent to the New York State Department of Health will help health officials develop programs that make it easier for children to be healthier.

 However, you may choose to have your child’s information excluded from this survey report.
-(Download form to opt out of this reporting procedure (PDF)).
-If you do not wish to have your child’s weight status group information included as part of the Health Department’s survey this year, please download and complete the form, and return this form to your child’s school nurse by Jan.
-2, 2017.
+If you do not wish to have your child’s weight status group information included as part of the Health Department’s survey this year, please send the following information to your child’s school nurse: